GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-4-abstractions.md

 Its quite empty for now.

-Lets move on to `PipelineFactory`.
+Let's move on to `PipelineFactory`.
 Create a new file `PipelineFactory.hpp` and add the following content:

 ```cpp
 #pragma once